dask/dask-blog/_posts/2021-03-00-image-segmentation.md

 ### Step 3: Segmenting objects

+Next, we want to separate the objects in our images from the background.
+There are lots of different ways we could do this.
+Because we have fluorescent microscopy images, we'll use a thresholding method.

 #### Absolute threshold

-Pixels below the threshold value are background.
+We could set an absolute threshold value, where we'd consider pixels with intensity values below this threshold to be part of the background.

 ```python
 absolute_threshold = smoothed > 160
 ```

-Let's have a look at these images with napari.
+Let's have a look at these images with the napari image viewer.
 First we'll need to use the `%gui qt` magic:

 ```python
 %gui qt